Skip links

 in Tags

 Duke University, Durham, North Carolina.
-Insertion of the single human Frizzled-8 gene into a mouse fetus causes the brain to grow disproportionately, as occurs in Homo Sapiens.
+Insertion of a single human gene Frizzled-8 into a fetal mouse causes disproportionate brain growth, similar to that seen in Homo sapiens.

 in Tags

-In the article “A semi-synthetic organism with an expanded genetic alphabet” published in Nature, researchers Denis A. Malyshev, Kirandeep Dhami, Thomas Lavergne, Tingjian Chen, Nan Dai, Jeremy M. Foster, Ivan R. Corrêa, Floyd E Romesberg, of The Scripps Research Institute, in La Jolla, California, demonstrate
+In the article “A semi-synthetic organism with an expanded genetic alphabet” published in Nature, researchers Denis A. Malyshev, Kirandeep Dhami, Thomas Lavergne, Tingjian Chen, Nan Dai, Jeremy M. Foster, Ivan R. Corrêa, Floyd E. Romesberg, of The Scripps Research Institute, La Jolla, California, demonstrate the

 June 2012